36 Hour Program Requirements for the M.A. in Theological Studies

-Students may register for non-degree or special status without being formally admitted into candidacy in the M.A. program.
+With approval by the Director of Graduate Programs in Biblical and Theological Studies, students may register for non-degree or special status without being formally admitted into candidacy in the M.A. program.
 Such students may take a total of nine credit hours from courses offered in the program.

 A student may transfer up to six hours credit from an approved graduate institution or seminary.
 The courses must have been in the areas of Bible and/or theology and must be approved by the Director of Graduate Programs in Biblical and Theological Studies.
 To remain in compliance with university graduate program standards, any grades considered for transfer must be a “B” or better.
 In addition, transfer students need to be interviewed by the Director before admittance into the program.

 M.A.
 Committee for the Graduate Programs in Biblical and Theological Studies

 Under the supervision of the Department of Theology and the Dean of the School of Religion, the M.A.
 Committee for the Graduate Programs in Biblical and Theological Studies oversees the entire course of study for the M.A. in Biblical Studies.
 The committee considers all needed changes and makes recommendations to the Department of Theology and the Graduate Council; it serves as the Admissions Committee and reviews candidacy.